JonathanAndrews/worlds_simplest_poker/README.md

 As a User,
 So I can see who won,
-I want to be able to see the hands.
+I want to be able to see each player's the hand.

 As a User,
 So I can see if it was draw,